readthedocs-fr/notions/poo/abstraction/en/Abstraction.md

 }
 ```

-And, henceforth, not only our Hiking class hasn’t access to the Human methods `breathe` and `eat`, since, nowhere, we said to our work with humans (no, but think, if a hiking can make you swallow peas, it would be creepy, still), but more, it accepts the elephants and the tractors !
+And, henceforth, not only doesn't our Hiking class have access to the Human methods `breathe` and `eat`, since, we never specified that it's humans we're working with (think about it, if hiking could make you swallow peas, it would be creepy, right?), but also, it accepts the elephants and the tractors!
-Provided they implement `Walking` them too… and, who know how to out of print a tractor.
+But that would assuming that they implement `Walking` too… and, who knows how to make a tractor tired.

 ## Conclusion

-Make an abstraction to our **Human** class we allowed to do two very important opposite things:
+By making an abstraction to our **Human** class, we allowed two very important yet opposite things:

-- **An access restriction**, since `Hiking` hasn’t access to some functions to the `Human` class
+- **An access restriction**, since `Hiking` doesn’t have access to the functions that are specific to the `Human` class
-- **An ease of access**, since `Hiking` accepts henceforth, every object type implementing `Walking`, instead of being limited to humans.
+- **An ease of access**, since `Hiking` accepts henceforth every object whose type implements `Walking`, instead of being limited to humans.

-For more information on this principle [SOLID] (<https://fr.wikipedia.org/wiki/SOLID_(informatique)>) named **Dependency Inversion** (who is mainly based on abstraction), I invite you to read [Wikipedia](https://en.wikipedia.org/wiki/Dependency_inversion_principle) on this subject.
+For more information on the [SOLID] (<https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)>) principle called **Dependency Inversion** (witch is mainly based on abstraction), I invite you to read the [Wikipedia](https://en.wikipedia.org/wiki/Dependency_inversion_principle) article related to this topic.